-If you’re planning to do a road trip in California, Big Sur should be at the top of your list.
+When people planning a California road trip ask where they should go, I always tell them Big Sur should be at the top of their list.
+There is nothing more quintessentially California than this stunning coastline that is part of the Pacific Coast Highway.
 This 90-mile scenic stretch between Monterrey and San Luis Obispo, is famously known for its dramatic landscape, with its rugged cliffs towering over the Pacific Ocean and landmarks like the Bixby Creek Bridge, one of the most photographed bridges in the state.
-Here’s what should be on your list of what to see on your Big Sur road trip going north to south.
+Start out bright and early so you can make the most of your day road trippin’ through Big Sur.
+Here’s what should be on your list of what to see on your Big Sur day trip going north to south.

 When to visit Big Sur

-The best time to visit Big Sur is during the late summer/early autumn, when the summer crowds have gone home (trust me you don’t want to be stuck in traffic on this one-lane highway), and the weather is still mild and dry.
+The best time take a Big Sur day trip is during the late summer/early autumn, when the summer crowds have gone home (trust me you don’t want to be stuck in traffic on this one-lane highway), and the weather is still mild and dry.
 The worst time to go is during the winter when rain can cause major mudslides and closes off part of the highway, as well as makes it dangerous to drive on the winding roads.
 Spring can also be a good time, but make sure to check road conditions before you head out.

 Notes on driving through Big Sur